nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a client interaction: ***interaction***

-After adding a client profile, their information is now recorded and easily accessible for you to contact them!
-After contacting them, you may also want a way to log your interactions with the client.
+After contacting your client, you may want to log your interactions with them.
 Use the ***interaction*** command when you want to record an interaction you had with a client.

 **Format**
 ```text